apache/spark/TESTING.rst

 The deploy commands performs those steps:

-1. It rebuilds the latest ``apache/airflow:master-pythonX.Y`` production images using the latest sources using local cachine.
+1. It rebuilds the latest ``apache/airflow:master-pythonX.Y`` production images using the latest sources using local caching.
 It also adds example DAGs to the image, so that they do not have to be mounted inside.
 2. Loads the image to the Kind Cluster using the ``kind load`` command.
 3. Starts airflow in the cluster using the official helm chart (in ``airflow`` namespace)